llnl/axom/src/axom/bump/doxygen_mainpage.md

 Bump {#bumptop}
 ===============

-Axom's [Bump](@ref axom::bump), (B)lueprint (U)tiliies for (M)esh (P)rocessing component
+Axom's [Bump](@ref axom::bump), (Blueprint Utilities for Mesh Processing) component provides useful building blocks for developing algorithms that operate on Blueprint data.
-provides useful building blocks for developing algorithms using There are views that simplify dealing with Conduit data and utility algorithms for processing and constructing meshes.
+There are views that simplify dealing with Conduit data and algorithms for processing and constructing meshes.

 # Design goals {#bumpgoals}